rapid7/le_ruby/README.md

 If you want to print debug messages for the gem to a file called logentriesGem.log, add this:

 	Rails.logger = Le.new('LOGENTRIES_TOKEN', :debug => true)

+If you want to use ActiveSupport::TaggedLogging logging, add this:

+    Rails.logger = Le.new('LOGENTRIES_TOKEN', :tag => true)

 You can also specify the default level of the logger by adding a :